Tsahi Merkur: AppliCure

 AppliCure is a company that develops, manufactures and markets software products for a network environment (Internet and intranet), and its flagship product is a software named dotDefender, which secures a variety of platforms and web-based applications.

 The company was founded in 2004 by Moshe Bassol (who served as CEO until 2010) and David Alush.

 In 2007, AppliCure was listed for trading on the Tel Aviv Stock Exchange, at a company value of NIS 42 million.
 The company raised NIS 11 Million on the stock exchange, but presented losses, and soon thereafter the company lost its worth.
 In the reports of the fourth quarter of 2007, it already became clear that the financing round was almost exhausted, and the company was required to raise additional capital.
-The British fund Trafalgar Capital supported the company, but however, AppliCure was unable to recover from its losses, and ended the first quarter of 2009 with a " Going Concern Warning” notice in its reports.
+The British fund Trafalgar Capital supported the company, but AppliCure was unable to recover from its losses, and ended the first quarter of 2009 with a "Going Concern Warning" notice in its reports.